 Hoa Lo Prison Museum - "The Hanoi Hilton"

-Hoa Lo Prison is a historical site in the French Quarter of Hanoi.
+Just few minutes away from Hilton Hanoi Opera Hotel, Hoa Lo Prison, also known as “Hanoi Hilton” and “Maison Centrale”, is a historical site in the French Quarter of Hanoi.
 Loosely translated as “hell’s hole”, it was originally built by French colonist in 1896 to house and torture revolutionary Vietnam rebels.
 Under the name “Maison Centrale”, Hoa Lo became one of the largest and the most brutal prison complexes in Indochina.
-Later, Hoa Lo was used to keep US prisoners of war (POWs), who referred to it as the “Hanoi Hilton”.
-During the 1990s, most of the prison was demolished, but a part has been kept and transformed into a museum, a must see stop on any tour of Hanoi.
+Later, Hoa Lo was used to keep US prisoners of war (POW), who referred to it as the “Hanoi Hilton“.
+During the 1990s, most of the prison was demolished, but a part has been kept and transformed into a museum, as one of top Hanoi attractions.

 Built by French in 1896, Hoa Lo Prison was considered as one of three most savage prisons in Vietnam along with Con Dao Prison and Son La Prison.
 The name “Hoa Lo”, commonly translated as “fiery furnace” or even “hell’s hole”, also means “stove” which originated from the street name “Hoa Lo” where wood stoves and coal-fire stoves were sold in pre-colonial times.